tibe97/flatland-rl/README.md

 2. Agent is exiting a switch (obs for new cell of new path): we compute the obs because we could immediately meet another switch (track section only has 1 cell), so we need the observation in buffer
 3. Agent is about to finish: we compute obs to save the experience tuple

-### Track section features
-This feature is used to represent railway tracks.
-In this approach, tracks become the nodes of the graph, while the switches are implicitly represented by the edges of the graph (possible directions from one node/track to another).
-In this way we simplify an important aspect:
-• Adjacent tracks which are not directly reachable with an action are not considered, because we only add an edge between 2 tracks that are directly linked and connected.

-A possible problem emerging from this type of representation would be that intersecting paths are not directly represented.
-We can thus integrate this type of information in the track feature representation.

 ## Graph Neural Network (GNN) approach
 The problem of finding a suitable observation is the variable size of the state.
 In fact by choosing a fixed-size state representation we could limit ourselves when changing the size of the rail environment.
 By using a fixed-size observation we use are determining a fixed architecture of the NN, which we would tend to implement as big as possible in order to capture the most of information available.
 But this leads to an increase in complexity.